 You don’t wear a cape.
 But you always notice the child who doesn’t speak.
 The one who forgets their coat.
 The one who’s trying not to cry.
-You show up anyway—calm, patient, steady.
-You give them a smile.
-You sit beside them.
-You make space for their big feelings.
-You say, “It’s okay.
+You show up regardless—calm, patient, and steady.
+With a gentle smile, you sit beside them and make room for their big feelings.
+You reassure them softly, saying, “It’s okay.
 I’ve got you.”
 That’s not just kindness.
 That’s strength.
 So let’s answer this loud and clear: what are the strengths of a TA?
 And why do they matter now more than ever?

 What Teaching Assistants Really Do